girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/6.Functions/README.md

 2. Generator Functions
 - Generators are functions that can be exited and later re-entered.
-- Let's have a look at syntax.
+- Let's have a look at its syntax.
 ``` javascript
 function* name(param) {
    statements